Sarnath Jain Tirth

-Sarnath Jain Tirth, also called the Shreyanshnath Jain Temple, is a Jain temple in Sarnath.
-It is located roughly 50 meters to the southeast of Dhamek Stupa.
+Sarnath Jain Tirth, also called the Shreyanshnath Jain Pilgrimage, is a group of Jain temples in Sarnath.
+They are located near Dhamek Stupa.

 History

 Simhapuri, present-day Singhpuri village, is believed to be the birthplace of the Shreyansanatha, the 11th tirthankara.
 The place also marks four of five Kalyanaka (auspicious events) of Shreyansanatha: Chyavan (tirthankara enter's their mother's womb), Janm (birth), Diksha (renunciation) and Kevala Jnana (omniscience).
 Mahavira also delivered sermons at Sarnath and Varanasi.

-The ruins near the main temple are believed to be of an ancient Jain temple erected by Śvētāmbara.
+The ruins near a relatively new Digambara temple are of an ancient Jain temple erected by the Śvetāmbaras.

-About temple
+About Digambara temple

 The temple was constructed in 1824 CE to commemorate the birthplace of Shreyansanatha.
-The mulnayak(primary deity) of the temple is a large image of Shreyansanatha and impressions of footprints.
+The mulnayak (primary deity) of the temple is a large image of Shreyansanatha and impressions of footprints.
 The temple also features attractive frescoes depicting the life of Mahavira.